sebastian-software/effective-color/readme.md

 npm install @effective/color
 ```

+The library uses [culori](https://culorijs.org/) internally.
+Therefor all conversion methods from the library can be used to translate the resulting colors into the desired format e.g. [`formatCss()`](https://culorijs.org/api/#formatCss).
+Note: Using `formatHex` will clamp the values to the SRGB spectrum.

 ## API

 ### `buildShades()`

-The `buildShades` function generates an array of color shades between two specified colors in the Oklab color space.
+The `buildShades` function generates an array of color shades between two specified colors in the _Oklab_ color space.
 This function allows for the creation of smooth color stops from one color to another, which is primary meant for very light and very dark shades for one base color.

 #### Parameters: